 During pregnancy, RBCs from the unborn baby can cross into the mother's blood through the placenta.
 HDN occurs when the immune system of the mother sees a baby's RBCs as foreign.
 Antibodies then develop against the baby's RBCs.
 These antibodies attack the RBCs in the baby's blood and cause them to break down too early.

 HDN may develop when a mother and her unborn baby have different blood types.
 The types are based on small substances (antigens) on the surface of the blood cells.

 There is more than one way in which the unborn baby's blood type may not match the mother's.

-- A, B, AB, and O are the 4 major blood types.
+- A, B, AB, and O are the 4 major blood group antigens or types.
 This is the most common form of a mismatch.
 In most cases, this is not very severe.

-- If the mother is Rh-negative and the baby in the womb has Rh-positive cells.
-When this form does occur, it can cause very severe anemia in the baby.
+- Rh is short for the "rhesus" antigen or blood type.
+People are either positive or negative for this antigen.
+If the mother is Rh-negative and the baby in the womb has Rh-positive cells, her antibodies to the Rh antigen can cross the placenta and cause very severe anemia in the baby.
 It can be prevented in most cases.

 Exams and Tests

 - Anemia or low blood count